-Control Act will then be renamed the Tobacco and Vapour Products Control Act.
-It will ban ecigarette use on school grounds and in vehicles with passengers under the age of 16 present.
-It will also limit use on the properties of health authorities, but designated smoking/vaping areas will still be allowed.
+Control Act was repealed and the amended Act renamed the Tobacco and Vapour Products Control Act.
+It bans electroniccigarette use on school grounds and in vehicles with passengers under the age of 16 present.
+It also limits use on the properties of health authorities, but designated smoking/vaping areas are still allowed.
 This legislation covers all electronically generated vapour products-including e-cigarettes and any other substances to be inhaled.
+The Act and Regulations are silent on the issue of marijuana, but it does not appear that marijuana is included in "other substances to be inhaled."